9 best practices for using an interpreter for ASQ completion

 ASQ:SE-2 is available for purchase in Spanish.

-By the end of 2016, Brookes Publishing expects to have ASQ-3 available in both Vietnamese and Chinese.
+By the end of 2018, Brookes Publishing expects to have ASQ-3 available in Chinese and ASQ:SE-2 available in French.

 Research versions of many other translations exist and pilot studies are ongoing.
 To inquire about obtaining access to the questionnaires in other languages, contact firstname.lastname@example.org.